-- A. Testing Agency: Engage a qualified testing agency to perform tests and inspections. - B. Strength of each concrete mixture will be satisfactory if average of any three consecutive compressive-strength tests equals or exceeds specified compressive strength and no compressive-strength test value falls below specified compressive strength by more than 500 psi.
+- A. Testing Agency: Owner will engage a qualified testing agency to perform tests and inspections. - B. Strength of each concrete mixture will be satisfactory if average of any three consecutive compressive-strength tests equals or exceeds specified compressive strength and no compressive-strength test value falls below specified compressive strength by more than 500 psi.